dsoloha/path-generator/README.md

 ## Overview

-This datapack will replace the block underneath players' feet as they walk every so often (between 10-30 blocks, depending on the block type).
+This datapack will replace the block underneath players' feet as they move throughout the world every so often (between 10-30 blocks, depending on the block type).
+Crouching, walking, sprinting, riding horseback, or riding piggyback will all generate paths.

 ### Blocks currently supported